wfavorite/cgroupy/docs/PotentialExtensions.md

 These could be included in the discovery process and flagged as part of analysis tools.

+Rules could be applied - much like "linter rules" to a config.
+Such a ruleset may be more appropriate to performing 'actions' such as modifying a cgroup or adding PIDs as discussed in "Discovery / actions" below.

 ## Selective data gathering

 It would be appropriate to tie data collection to required items.
 The two primary selectors would be: